AUSTRALIA: A Destination for Higher Studies

-International students must be joined in a registered course at the particular university or colleges and the university provide a Confirmation of Enrolment (CoE) once they lodge student visa applications.
-Student can apply with a confirmation letter or offer letter provided by university or institute and COE provides enrolment evidence of a student’s, this evidence required before DIBP will appeared for student visa.
-The COE has information of provided university, course details, fees and duration of study; the university approved issuing by a confirmation letter of a student has enrolled.
+International students must be joined in a registered course at a particular university or college, and the university provides a Confirmation of Enrolment (CoE) once they lodge student visa applications.
+Students can apply with a confirmation letter or offer letter provided by the university or institute, and COE provides enrollment evidence of a student’s.
+This evidence is required before DIBP will appear for a student visa.
+The COE has information of provided university, course details, fees, and duration of the study; the university approved issuing by a confirmation letter of a student has enrolled.

 What is a 'Genuine Student' requirement

-This requirement states that student must be genuine.
-In other words you have to show that you intend to obtain a valid educational outcome and that you have reasonable language, educational and material background to be a genuine student.
-While assessing visa application, visa office can check your English language proficiency, Sufficient finances, Prerequisite schooling (such as secondary and post-secondary education), Age requirements and Intention to comply with visa conditions.
+This requirement states that students must be genuine.
+In other words, you have to show that you intend to obtain a valid educational outcome and that you have a reasonable language, educational and material background to be a genuine student.
+While assessing visa application, the visa office can check your English language proficiency, Sufficient finances, Prerequisite schooling (such as secondary and post-secondary education), Age requirements, and Intention to comply with visa conditions.

 What is 'Genuine Temporary Entrant ' (GTE)

-Introduced in November 2011, the Genuine Temporary Entrant (GTE) requires a student applying for study visa must be Genuine Temporary Entrants.
-This means that your primary purpose of coming to Australia on a student visa is to study and along with that you have the required English proficiency, you accept responsibility for obtaining your student visa and adhering to the conditions on your visa, you have genuine access to sufficient funds to cover your tuition costs, OSHC.
-In brief your purpose must be to study in Australia and nothing else.
+Introduced in November 2011, the Genuine Temporary Entrant (GTE) requires a student applying for a study visa must be Genuine Temporary Entrants.
+This means that your primary purpose of coming to Australia on a student visa is to study, and along with that, you have the required English proficiency, you accept responsibility for obtaining your student visa and adhering to the conditions on your visa, you have genuine access to sufficient funds to cover your tuition costs, OSHC.
+In brief, your purpose must be to study in Australia and nothing else.